groegercesg/QueryBridge/README.md

 ### Setting up DuckDB

 As DuckDB is an embedded DBMS, installation is made super easy.
+It comes with the Conda environment.
+So just follow the steps below to setup Python and Conda.

 ### Setting up Python